Cold War (2012 film): Awards and nominations

-Sequel
+Sequel and prequels

 A sequel, titled Cold War 2, began production in September 2015, with original cast members Aaron Kwok, Tony Leung Ka-fai, Charlie Yeung, Aarif Rahman and Eddie Peng, and joined by new cast members Chow Yun-fat and Janice Man.
 Cold War 2 was released on 8 July 2016.

-In 2024, a prequel to the Cold War series started production.
+In 2024, Edko announced two prequels, Cold War 1994 and Cold War 1995, which began production that same year with Longman Leung returning as director and writer, whilst featuring a new cast including Terrance Lau, Daniel Wu and Wu Kang-ren.
+Cold War 1994 was released on 1 May 2026, while Cold War 1995 is expected to release later in 2026 or 2027.